MicrosoftDocs/memdocs/memdocs/intune/protect/tenant-attach-intune.md

 - **Permissions to Azure AD** - To complete setup of tenant attach, you’ll need an account with Global Administrator permissions to your Azure subscription.

-- **Tenant for Microsoft Defender for Endpoint** – Your Microsoft Defender for Endpoint tenant must be integrated with your Microsoft Intune tenant (Intune subscription).
+- **Tenant for Microsoft Defender for Endpoint** – Your Microsoft Defender for Endpoint tenant must be integrated with your Microsoft Intune tenant (Microsoft Intune Plan 1 subscription).
 See [Use Microsoft Defender for Endpoint](advanced-threat-protection.md) in the Intune documentation.

 ### Configuration Manager version requirements for Intune endpoint security policies